amirdy/comment_analyzer/README.md

 #### 2. Encoder2Decoder

-The hiddens of last layer was given to the Encoder2Decoder Network(MLP) to obtain the decoder hiddens.
+The hiddens of the last time step were given to the Encoder2Decoder Network(MLP) to obtain the decoder hiddens.

 This network receives hiddens of the last time step in the encoder (every two layers for both directions) and then generates decoder hiddens.